unclechu/haskell-qm-interpolated-string/README.md

-curly bracket (`{`) opens everything inside until it closes (by `}`) is parsed as bare as possible to be given to [haskell-src-meta](http://hackage.haskell.org/package/haskell-src-meta) without any modifications, to be parsed as bare haskell code.
+curly bracket (`{`) opens everything inside until it closes (by `}`) is parsed as bare as possible to be given to [haskell-src-meta](http://hackage.haskell.org/package/haskell-src-meta) without any modifications, to be parsed as bare Haskell code.

 But you might need use curly brackets inside an interpolation block.
 I don't think it would be a good idea, because complicated logic there may cause code